elunna/recipes/entres/poached salmon with cucumber dill sauce.md

 1 bay leaf

 6 black peppercorns
-2 salmon fillets (5 ounces each)
+2 salmon fillets (5 oz each)
 1/2 cup Basic Mayonnaise (page 179)
 1/4 cup coconut cream (see page 178)
 1/2 cucumber, peeled and diced
 1/2 shallot, minced
 2 sprigs fresh dill, leaves only, chopped
-1 teaspoon salt
+1 tsp salt
-1/2 teaspoon black pepper
+1/2 tsp black pepper
 1/2 lemon, thinly sliced

 ## Instructions
 1. PREHEAT the oven to 400°F.
-2. TO make the poaching liquid, combine 2 cups of water with the rice vinegar, the juice of 2 lemons, the bay leaf, and pep- percorns in a small saucepan.
+2. TO make the poaching liquid, combine 2 cup of water with the rice vinegar, the juice of 2 lemons, the bay leaf, and pep- percorns in a small saucepan.
 Bring to a boil over high heat, then remove from the heat.